Neurology · Spinal Cord Compression

 7

-The definitive treatment is emergent surgical decompression via laminectomy to prevent permanent neurological deficits.
+Definitive management requires emergent surgical decompression via laminectomy to prevent permanent neurologic deficits.

 Confidence: